tmoens/zebrafish-facility-manager/Development.md

 #Zebrafish Facility Manager Development

 If you are developing, I don;t need to hold your hand.
 Pretty much everything goes as per the normal deployment environment.
-However, there are a few things to be arawe of.
+However, there are a few things to be aware of.

 ## Running in Development mode on localhost